infinity-machine/C17-CSJS/Develop/gist-template.md

 Flags are the one component of a regular expression that go outside the containing slashes. g indicates that it is a global search, that the regex should bet tested against all possible matches. i indicates that the search is case insensitive. m meeans that a multi-line input string should be treated as multiple lines.

 ### Grouping and Capturing
 Regular expressions can be split into groups using parentheses.
 Grouping allows you to refer to those specific parts.
-Group 0 is everything, the core content expressionof the When you group part of an expression, the part of the search that that grouped section returns is "captured", and can be replaced using $
+Group 0 is the global scope of the expression, and additional groups are numbered according to their order in the expression starting from 1.
+When you group part of an expression, the part of the search that that grouped section returns is "captured", and can be replaced using $

 ### Bracket Expressions
 The characters contained within square brackets represent a range of characters we want to match.

 ### Greedy and Lazy Match
-.* is greedy!
-? is a way to make it not greedy (paired with a quantifier)
+Greedy and lazy matching has to do with repetition operators.
+Greedy is when an operator is going to try and match as many things as it possibly can.
+When the criteria of the search need to be more specific to return only what is needed.
+Lazy is when an operator is going to try and match as few things as possible.
+Commonly it's when the ? operator is used improperly, causing the first part of the criteria to be satisfied immediately, making the compiler fail continually trying to move onto the next step too soon.

 ### Boundaries
 /b is the word boundry metacharacter, meaning if you search \b\w{5}\b, you will be returned words that contain only five letters.
+It creates boundries for the search.

 ### Back-references
+After you capture a group from an expression, you can reference it with it's corresponding number.

 ### Look-ahead and Look-behind
+Look-ahead and look-behind are similar to the start and end of line anchors I explained earlier.
+It lets you refer to the found value of a previous or following section of the expression

 ## Author

-A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)
+My name is Connor Carciofini!
+I can be reached at [GITHUB]()